microsoft/team-explorer-everywhere/GettingStarted.md

 ## Clone and configure the repository
 Use the Git tool of your choice to clone the repository into a local path.
-For example, you could use git.exe from a Windows console window:
+For example, you could use the command-line client from a console/terminal window:
 ```
-mkdir c:\repos
-pushd c:\repos
 git clone https://github.com/Microsoft/team-explorer-everywhere.git
 ```